aceslowman/threejs_procedural/taskell.md

     > This sounds preferable, and allows the Sketch component to be pretty slim.
 Sketch should 'run' the app, and all custom configurables (serializables?) would be initialized in their respective reducer.
     * [ ] Read up on how to best organize reducers.
     * [ ] Implement Normalizr?
+    * [ ] If I'm serializing objects before inserting them into the store, should I use the reducer to store the initial state?

 ## Done